Leadership

 The extrovert/introvert ideal is based on legendary psychiatrist and psychoanalyst, Carl Jung’s, Personality Theory.
 Introverts are drawn to thought and feeling, he said, while extroverts prefer people and activities.
 Our environment and experiences also impact our nature.
 It’s thought a third of us are introverts, although even Jung didn’t subscribe to the concept fully, saying: “There is no such thing as a pure extrovert or pure introvert.
 Such a man would be in a lunatic asylum”.

-If you enjoyed this article and believe in supporting quality journalism become a Future Women member here.
-We need your support.
-Future Women is a new forward-thinking platform committed to gender equality in Australia and beyond.
+If you enjoyed this article and believe in supporting quality journalism, become an FW member here.